-As DBLTM Carboplatin Injection is given to you under the supervision of your doctor, it is very unlikely that you will receive an overdose.
-However, if you experience any severe side effects after being given DBLTM Carboplatin Injection, tell your doctor immediately or go to Accident and Emergency at the nearest hospital.
+As carboplatin is given to you under the supervision of your doctor, it is very unlikely that you will receive an overdose.
+However, if you experience any side effects after being given Carboplatin Accord injection tell your doctor immediately or go to Accident and Emergency at the nearest hospital.

-In case of overdose, immediately contact the Poisons Information Centre for advice (telephone 13 11 26 in Australia, or call 0800 764 766 in New Zealand)
+In case of overdose, immediately contact the poisons information center for advice (phone 13 11 26 in Australia or 0800 764 766 in New Zealand).

-Symptoms of an overdose may include the side effects listed below in the 'Side effects' section, but are usually of a more severe nature.
+Symptoms of an overdose may include the side effects listed below in the 'Side Effects' section, but are usually of a more severe nature.